volvofixthis/airpods-mute/README.md

 ### What is it?
 This daemon is used to control system microphone via Airpods button.
 You need to click button too times to mute.
 This will work in HFP/HSP profile.
-For example if you are in a call, you can click button to mute yourself.
+For example if you are in a Zoom/slack/WhatApp call, so you can click button on your AirPods to mute yourself.
-This is POC, but it works ;)
+This is POC, but it works very well ;)

 ### Install
 ```bash